microdynamics-cpu/tree-core-cpu/README.md

 ## Motivation
 I heard the word '**_riscv_**' first time in sophomore year(that is, the summer of 2016).
 My roommate participated in the pilot class of **_Computer Architecture_**, and their final assignment was to **design a simple soft-core riscv processor**.
 At that time, I only knew it was an open source RISC ISA launched by the UC, Berkeley.
 What is unexpected to me is that just after a few period of time, the riscv has been supported by many semiconductor giants and research institutions.
 Although the performance of riscv are still limited now, **I believe riscv will usher in a revolution that can change the old pattern in someday**.

 The best way to learn the processor design is to implement it from scratch.
-When I searched online and found the learning threshold and cost is very high.
+When I searched online and found the learning threshold is very high.
 In addition, in order to pursue high performance, some open-source riscv cores are very complex(such as using dynamics branch prediction, multi-core processing, out-of-order execution technology, etc), these are very difficult for beginners to learn.
 So I decided to design a series of open source processors from scratch, which has **simple, understandable architecture, high-quality code with step-to-step tutorial**.

 I hope it can become a ABC project like Arduino to make more processor enthusiasts and computer related specialized students enter into the computer architecture field.
 In the future, under the mutual promotion of the software and hardware ecosystem, I believe more people will like processor design and be willing to spend time on it.